sergey-kvachenok/x-clone-expo/README.md

 #### Key Takeaway

 The crucial part of this setup is the root `.prettierignore` file.
-By explicitly ignoring the `mobile/` and `backend/` directories, we ensure that the root Prettier process _only_ handles root-level files.
-This prevents it from trying to load configurations or plugins from the individual workspaces, thus avoiding dependency conflicts.
+By explicitly ignoring the `mobile/`